amirouche/hyper.dev/blog/on-the-road-to-babelia.md

 Red pill:

-> "Plans are only good intentions unless they immediately denerate into hard work"
+> "Plans are only good intentions unless they immediately degenerate
+> into hard work"
 >
 > Peter Drucker